Jesmonite® AC730 is a rapid setting acrylic polymer modified cement based composite.

 The above information and recommendations are based upon our experience and are offered merely

 for advice.
-They are offered in good faith but without guarantee, as conditions and methods of use
+We offer it in good faith but without guarantee, as conditions and methods of use